How to Transfer Files in Safe Mode Windows 10/8/7

 Need to transfer files in safe mode Windows 10/8/7

-Windows users may meet the problem that system fail to boot.
+Windows users may meet the problem that system fails to boot.
 And lots of things can cause your Windows fails to boot.

 You may realize that you have backed system up before, and you can restore computer to earlier date to get the Windows back.
-Truthfully, restore system back with system backup image is a great idea that you do not need to reinstall Windows OS.
-However, what if you have the very important data stored on the desktop?
-If you choose to recover system back, the data may loss during the recovery process.
+Truthfully, restoring system back with system backup image is a great idea that you do not need to reinstall Windows OS.
+However, what if you have very important data stored on the desktop?
+If you choose to recover system back, the data may be lost during the recovery process.

 To prevent data loss in the process of restoring system, you need to transfer files in safe mode in advance.
 That is to say, when your system fails to boot, you can copy files to external hard drive in safe mode.

 Transfer files in safe mode using WBadmin commands